A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Graph Clustering with Doubled Adjacency Spectral Embedding

+We now consider the rate of consistency in the specific case of core-periphery graphs, whose structure has been shown to represented well with adjacency-based spectral embedding.
+To our knowledge, this is the first work which provides a theoretical result of rate of misclassification specific to core-periphery networks, albeit with $K=2$.

-In this paper, we focus on the core-periphery structure.
-To derive the misclustering rate on the core-periphery graphs, we modify Assumption ~\ref{assum:2} in the following way.
+To derive the misclustering rate on core-periphery graphs, we modify Assumption \ref{assum:2} in the following way.

-\begin{assumption} Assume that \(\mathrm{rank}(B) = 2\) and that $B$ represents connection probability matrix in a core-periphery network.
-The within-core and within-periphery connection probabilities are $p$ and $s$, respectively, while the between group connection probabilities are $q$ and $r$.
+\begin{assumption} Assume that \(\mathrm{rank}(B) = 2\) and that $B$ represents connection probability matrix in a core-periphery network as defined in Definition \ref{def:core-periphery}.
+Let the within-core and within-periphery connection probabilities be $p$ and $s$, respectively, and denote the between group connection probabilities by $q$ and $r$.
 Assume the ordering $s<r,q<p$. \end{assumption}